 1. A Brief Review of S_n

-The rest of the lecture relies on familiarity with the symmetric group of n elements, denoted S_n (this is the group of all permutations of n elements).
-Here are some nice facts about S_n that will be useful later in the lecture/course:
+Much of this course relies on familiarity with the symmetric group on n elements, denoted S_n (the group of all permutations of n elements).
+Here we collect some nice facts about S_n that will be particularly useful to us.